MQuy/mos/Expert C Programming.md

   int d[2][4][5]; do_something(d); // not compile
   ```

+### Appendix: Secrets of Programmer Job Interviewer

+- library calls are part of the language or application, and system calls are part of the operating system

 ### Notes

 - `long double` is 80-bit extended precision on x86 processors -> occupy 96 bits